Rahulsgitprofile/Multi-Robot-Production-Pipeline-Dual-UR5-TurtleBot3-Using-ROS/Week2_URDF_&_Environment_Modelling/README.md

-# Week 2 – Robot Modeling & Environment Setup (URDF + Gazebo)
+# Week 2 – Robot & Environment Modeling (URDF + Gazebo)

-This stage focuses on building custom robot models and virtual environments to simulate realistic robotic interactions.
-Using URDF (Unified Robot Description Format), the robot’s physical structure, joints, sensors, and visuals are defined.
-These models are integrated with Gazebo for testing inside a simulated world.
-The setup forms the digital twin of the robot for future tasks like navigation, manipulation, and perception.
+In this phase, the focus is on creating a **digital twin** of both the robot and its work environment using URDF and Gazebo.
+You’ll define the robot’s kinematic structure, visuals, and collision properties, then build a factory-like world—including three robots and a conveyor belt—for downstream navigation, manipulation, and vision tasks :contentReference[oaicite:0]{index=0}.

 ---

 ## 🛠️ Components Developed

-- **URDF Robot Model (TurtleBot3-like)**
-  - Base link, wheels, caster, sensors modeled
-  - Xacro-based modular design for reusability
-- **Custom Gazebo World**
+1. **URDF/Xacro Robot Model**
-  - Basic simulated environment with ground plane, walls, and boxes
+   - Modular description with `<link>` and `<joint>` elements
-- **RViz & Gazebo Integration**
-  - Launch files for simultaneous RViz and Gazebo visualization
+   - Parameterized using Xacro for reuse and clarity
-  - Static and dynamic transforms set up
+   - Includes base, wheels, sensors, and end‑effector definitions :contentReference[oaicite:1]{index=1}

+2. **Factory Environment**
+   - Custom Gazebo world (`.world`) containing:
+     - Three robot spawns (e.g., TurtleBot3, two UR5 arms)
+     - Conveyor belt modeled as a moving surface
+     - Static objects (bins, walls) for a realistic production line

+3. **Visualization Configurations**
+   - RViz display setup (.rviz) for inspecting the URDF frames and sensor outputs
+   - TF tree verification to ensure correct link transformations

+4. **Launch & Configuration**
+   - `gazebo_sim.launch` to spawn the robot and environment together
+   - Controller configuration YAML for joint/velocity controllers under `config/`

+---